 The first two modes pretty much equal a Skullcrack since the Command cycle allows you to choose two of the four modes.
-Losing the damage prevention restriction and adding the ability to hit each opponent isn't a big deal.
-The each opponent addition does seem odd to add to me, as this isn't a card I see being so good in a multi-player format.
-But it’s there all the same.
+Losing the damage prevention restriction from Skullcrack and adding the ability to hit each opponent isn't a big deal.
+The each opponent addition does seem odd, as this isn't a card you'd expect to be good in a multi-player format.
+But, it’s there all the same.

 How about the other two modes?
 The ability to play a land card straight to the field is an interesting option, and it probably will be the most rarely used.
-Still, I wouldn't rule out using it, especially as that land could come in untapped.
+Still, don't rule out using it, especially as that land can come in untapped.
 The last mode may easily be the best: giving creatures you control +1/+1 plus reach until end of turn.
-Reach is actually pretty good since Red/Green does have problems with flyers, but that would mean using this card defensively in decks that want to focus on being constantly on the offensive..
+Reach is actually pretty good since Red/Green does have problems with flyers.
+Of course, that means using this card defensively in decks that want to focus on being constantly on the offensive.